FAS Research Computing - Notice history

 • Login node reboots

-• Impact: Login nodes will rebooted during this maintenance window
+• Impact: Login nodes will reboot during the maintenance window

 • Impact: Files older than 90 days will be removed.
 Please note that retention cleanup can and does run at any time, not just during the maintenance window.